TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 * Login using verified username
 * Confirm that authentication is working properly when we get 404 page with the /success url.

+Testing toasts:
+* Go to the add to bag view
+* Change the message to use error instead of success.
+* Then add something else to the shopping bag.
+* Test confirmed as the toast is used the error template.

 #### Found Bugs and Fixes:

 During manual testing...